 AP Chemistry Curriculum Framework

-This lesson plan supports the following learning objectives:
+This lab supports the following units, topics and learning objectives:

 By the end of this lesson, students should be able to

 - Describe the difference between a catalyst and reactant.